noah344/CTF_Stuff/PicoCTF/2021/Forensics/Information/Information.md

 ![image](https://github.com/noah344/CTF_Stuff/assets/17501232/6528183b-c854-47c7-8dda-3381ea5b1f24)

 And there it is!
-Like I said, this one would be reeeeeally hard for a newbie especially with how unhelpful the hints are.
+Like I said, this one would be really difficult for somebody not familiar with the concept, especially with how unhelpful the hints are.